jellyfin/jellyfin.org/docs/general/installation/truenas.md

 Or before beginning app installation, [create the datasets](https://www.truenas.com/docs/scale/scaletutorials/storage/datasets/datasetsscale/) to use in the **Storage Configuration** section during installation.
 Jellyfin requires two datasets: **config** and **cache**.
 You can organize these as one parent with two child datasets, for example mnt/tank/jellyfin/config, mnt/tank/jellyfin/cache, and so on.
-You can choose to create a static **transcodes** dataset or use temporary storage in the disk or memory for transcoding.
+You can choose to create a static **transcodes** dataset or use temporary storage on the disk or in memory for transcoding.

 If you want to run the application with a user or group other than the default apps (568) user and group, [create them](https://www.truenas.com/docs/scale/scaletutorials/credentials/managelocalusersscale/) now.